orbitalquark/textadept/doc/08_Themes.md

 Textadept's look and feel can be customized with themes.
 The themes that come with Textadept are `light`, `dark`, and `term`.
-By default the `light` theme is used for GUI environments and `term` for terminal environments.
+By default the `light` theme is used for the GUI version and `term` for the ncurses version.
 To change the theme, create a `~/.textadept/theme` and/or `~/.textadept/theme_term` whose first lines of text are the names of the themes you would like to use.